georgetballa/Warbler_Migration/readme.md

 * Data was collected from daily observations into yearly datasets.
 Some pull requests failed during this process.
 A function ran through each day and appended it to a CSV.
 A list of missing days was provided to put back through the API request.

-* Duplicate observations also needed to be removed.
-Some observations were duplicated many times.
+* Duplicate observations needed to be removed to ensure independent data.

 * A string search was performed to get a dataset of all warbler observations.